 - If your management automatically reject everything you propose, you need to understand why.
 Ask questions.

 - Speak about what deciders understand the best: money and time.
 Show them that having an agile mindset (and not only the tools) can save some of both.

-However, it’s difficult to try to solve a problem your deciders never asked you to solve.
-Many managers out there are very happy about the Waterfall method, often without even knowing that they follow it.
-You need a lot of diplomacy and tact.
+It’s difficult however to try to solve problems your managers never asked you to solve.
+Many of them out there are very happy about the Waterfall method, often without even knowing that they follow it.
+You need a good dose of diplomacy and tact.

 That being said, if you feel that too much complexity pour on your application because of the business decisions and you can’t do anything about it, even after trying, I would advise you to find another job.
 It’s tiring to deal with high level of entropy all day long, and a bloated product is never nice to build… or to use.
 This might give you a clue about the success the product will have.

 A last thing: something which might look complex on the business level can be simplified if you know the business enough.
 This is really, really important.
-That’s why gathering business knowledge about your company, what they are doing and what they want to do, business wise, will help you too find viable simplifications for the features and for your codebase.
+That’s why gathering business knowledge about your company, what they are doing, and what they want to do, business wise, will help you to find simplifications for the features and for your codebase.